zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

 * Content is driven by external factors such as user data entries and login date.
 As a result, what you see displayed in your environment may not exactly match with the lab screenshots.
 Screenshots are provided solely for illustrative purposes to help guide you through the user interface.

-**Disclaimer:**  This exercise is designed ONLY for individual learners; however you can share an instance and work along other team members.Keep in mind that you must set up Intance Access to your group before start the exercises.
+**Disclaimer:**  This exercise is designed ONLY for individual learners; however you can share an instance and work along other team members.Keep in mind that you must set up instance access to your group before start the exercises.

 *****************************